Exchange Parent Aide

 Population:

-- Status — Participants were from six parent aide program sites of the National Exchange Club Foundation (NECF).
+• Status — Participants were impoverished youth and families from a multicultural urban neighborhood recruited from six parent aide program sites of the National Exchange Club Foundation (NECF).

-This study examined the effectiveness of the Exchange Parent Aide model in reducing physical abuse and neglect risk in high-risk parents.
-Families were randomly assigned to receive Exchange Parent Aide plus case management services (PA+CM) or case management services only (CM Only).
-Measure were collected at baseline and after 6 months of services and included the Parent-Child Conflict Tactics Scales (CTS-PC), the Child Well-Being Scales (CWBS), the Mother-Child Neglect Scale (MCNS), Parenting Stress Index-Short Form (PSI-SF), and the Brief Symptom Inventory (BSI).
-Results indicate mothers receiving PA+CM services reported statistically significant improvements from baseline to six-months in self-reported indicators of physical child abuse risk, as well as improvements on parental stress, mastery, depression, and anxiety, whereas mothers receiving CM Only services did not.
+The purpose of the study was to examine the benefits of home-based paraprofessional parent aide services in reducing physical abuse and neglect risk in high-risk parents.
+Participants were randomly assigned to receive either parent aide plus case management services [now called Exchange Parent Aide] or case management services only.
+Measures utilized include the Maternal physical child abuse proxies, the Parent–Child Conflict Tactics Scales (CTS-PC), the Child Well-Being Scales (CWBS), the Mother–Child Neglect Scale (MCNS), Parenting Stress Index-Short Form (PSI-SF), the Brief Symptom Inventory (BSI), the Drug Use Screening Inventory (DUSI), the Pearlin-Schooler Mastery (PSM) scale, the Multidimensional Scale of Perceived Social Support (MSPSS), and the number of substantiated reports to child protective services of child abuse or neglect made subsequent to a parent’s case closure from the Exchange Parent Aide program was gathered from IMPACT, the child protective services statewide, centralized database of abuse and neglect for Texas.
+Results indicate that mothers receiving Exchange Parent Aide in addition to case management services reported significant improvements from baseline to six-month follow-up in self-reported indicators of physical child abuse risk, as well as improvements on parental stress, mastery, depression, and anxiety, whereas mothers receiving only case management services did not.
 The slopes of such observed changes across groups, however, were not found to be statistically significantly different.
 No discernible improvements were found with regard to indicators of risk for child neglect.
-Limitations include the relatively small sample size and that subjects received approximately half of the typical Exchange Parent Aide service dosage.
+Limitations include small sample size and lack of follow-up.

 Length of controlled postintervention follow-up: None.